- For Health Professionals

-Vaccination appointments can be booked using the Vaccine Clinic Finder.
+Vaccination appointments can be booked using the Vaccine Clinic Finder

+ATAGI has developed a factsheet which outlines recommended doses and vaccines for each age and vulnerability group.
 It is important to check each patient’s immunisation history before administering any vaccines.
-Patients immunisation history can be viewed through The Australian Immunisation Register (AIR), Clinician Vaccine Integrated Platform (CVIP) and My Health Record.
-Based on current evidence, ATAGI recommends using the same COVID-19 vaccine for the two doses of the primary course.
+Patients immunisation history can be viewed through The Australian Immunisation Register (AIR)Clinician Vaccine Integrated Platform (CVIP) and My Health Record.

 Vaccination providers are reminded to report concerns regarding a suspected adverse event following immunisation (AEFI).
 All uncommon, unexpected or serious AEFI, must be reported to the local Public Health Unit on 1300 066 055 or by email using the TGA AEFI case notification form.
 Additional information on investigation, management support and reporting requirements are available on the NSW Health COVID-19 vaccination website.